entur/jwt-resource-server/jwt-server/spring/jwt-spring-common/README.md

 # jwt-spring-common
-This module contains common code for the modules jwt-spring-core and jwt-spring-reactive.
+This module contains common code for the modules jwt-spring-web and jwt-spring-webflux.